 - Using a box grater, shred fresh cauliflower until you have a little more than 2 cups (it will shrink as the moisture evaporates).
 Spread cauliflower in the bottom of a dry cast iron skillet and cook on medium heat for 6-8 minutes, stirring frequently, as cauliflower moisture evaporates.
 Cauliflower will lightly roast and turn light brown in spots, but that is okay.
 Pour cauliflower out of skillet onto paper towels and let cool.
 Once cooled, squeeze any additional moisture out of the cauliflower within the paper towels.

-- Mix cooled cauliflower, cheese, oregano, garlic powder, and salt until blended.
+- Mix cooled cauliflower, cheese, coconut flour, oregano, garlic, and salt until well blended.
 Stir in egg until all ingredients are combined.

 - Lightly brush olive oil on a non-stick pizza pan or line other types of pizza pans with parchment paper.
 With fingertips, press crust mix out on pan to form a 9"-11" crust.
-Size can vary.)
+(Size can vary.)
 Trim the parchment to about 1-inch around crust.